brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 <span class=imgcaption>This is what a terminal looks like nowadays.</span>

-Different operating systems come with different terminals and different shells pre-installed, but most common shell out there is certainly `bash`.
+Different operating systems come with different terminals and different shells pre-installed, but the most common shell out there is certainly `bash`.

 Before we go any deeper, let’s open a terminal!
 The way you do this however depends on your operating system.